 Opening a Business Bank Account

-Now it’s time to open a bank account.
-To do this, you’ll need to gather the documents you have from registering your company.
-These include things like Certificate of Incorporation, a registered address, shareholder info and your Business Registration Certificate, your business plan (if required).
+Gather the documents you have from registering your company, including your Certificate of Incorporation, a registered address, shareholder info and your Business Registration Certificate, and your business plan (if required).

-If you want a seamless and quick way to open a business account when you register a company in Hong Kong, our partners at Neat, a banking alternative, can help you with that.
+If you want a seamless and quick way to open a business account when you register a company in Hong Kong, our partners at Neat, a banking alternative, can help.
 The account opening process is done fully online from anywhere you are in the world, the application is free and takes only 15 minutes to complete.
-If you’re already in HK and want to open a corporate bank account, we can help you to open one with HSBC or OCBC too.
-Talk to us here to find out more.
+If you want to open a corporate bank account in HK, we can help you to open one with HSBC or OCBC too.

-When your store is online, your competition is with all the other online stores in the same niche.
-Shop around domestically or from overseas from popular directories like Oberlo, Alibaba, AliExpress, and Sourcify.
+If you’re selling online, your competition is all other e-commerce vendors operating in the same niche.
+Shop around domestically or overseas from popular directories like Oberlo, Alibaba, AliExpress, and Sourcify.

-There are a few ways to go about selling your products - your own store or marketplaces.
-The best option is also to create you e-commerce website to display your products beautifully, clearly and with all the relevant specs needed to inform an online purchase.
+There are a few ways to go about selling your products - your store or marketplaces.
+The best option is also to create your e-commerce website to display your products beautifully, clearly and with all the relevant specs needed to inform an online purchase.

 Your store is the most important part of having an online business, so take time to get it right.
 You can go about it by choosing a hosted platform, or self-hosted platform.
 Let’s break it down.